dipen-yadav/dipen-yadav.github.io/_pages/about.md

  <h2>News</h2>

- <b>February 2023</b>: Check out or work on [Jointly Optimizing Translations and Speech Timing
-to Improve Isochrony in Automatic Dubbing](https://arxiv.org/pdf/2302.12979.pdf); this is the result of my internship in Amazon AI last fall.
+ <b>February 2023</b>: Check out or work on [Isochronous Automatic Dubbing](https://arxiv.org/pdf/2302.12979.pdf); this is the result of my internship in Amazon AI last fall.

 <b>February 2023</b>: I am co-organizing a shared task on [dubbing](https://iwslt.org/2023/dubbing) in [IWSLT 2023](https://iwslt.org/2023/) (co-located with ACL next summer) along with former teammates from Amazon AI.